-Brian J. Rayhill, 57, has been a director of the Company since August 2006.
+Brian J. Rayhill, 59, has been a director of the Company since August 2006.
 Mr. Rayhill has been a practicing attorney in New York State since 1988.
 As an experienced advocate, counselor and litigator, Mr. Rayhill brings legal knowledge and perspective to the Company's Board.

-William B. Roberts, 82, has been a director of the Company since its formation in March 1991.
-Since 1981, he has been the President of Monmouth Capital Corp., an investment firm that specializes in management buyouts.
+William B. Roberts, 84, has been a director of the Company since its formation in March 1991.
+From 1981 until his retirement at the end of 2020, he was the President of Monmouth Capital Corp., an investment firm that specializes in management buyouts.
 Having spent decades in the business of finance, Mr. Roberts brings to the Company's Board his perspective and judgment regarding means of financing its business.

-Gregory S. Washer, 58, has been a director of the Company since June 2007.
+Gregory S. Washer, 60, has been a director of the Company since June 2007.
 He was the president and owner of Clean Fun Promotional Marketing, a promotional marketing company, from its founding in 1986 through its sale in September 2014.
-He continued to act as president of Clean Fun through August 2017, and is now retired.
+He continued to act as a consultant to Clean Fun through August 2017, and is now retired.
 With his experience in promotions and marketing, Mr. Washer contributes to the Board significant organizational and operational management skills, combined with a wealth of experience in promotion and marketing of services.

-Daniel S. Wood, 61, has been a director of the Company since July 2001.
+Daniel S. Wood, 63, has been a director of the Company since July 2001.
 Mr. Wood was president of Carclo Technical Plastics, a manufacturer of custom injection moldings, from September 2000 until his retirement in April 2007.
 Previously, from 1988 to September 2000, he was the chief operating officer and co-owner of Carrera Corporation, the predecessor to the business of Carclo Technical Plastics.
 As president of Carclo, Mr. Wood was responsible for the overall operation of that company and for the quality and integrity of its financial statements.
 He brings to the Board the knowledge and perspective useful in evaluating the Company's financial statements, and broad organizational and management skills.